rowanmanning/diary/README.md

 Rowan's Diary
 =============

+**Hi :wave: my doodle diary is no longer updated.
+It represents a portion of my life from 10th May 2014 to 23rd January 2015, so there's almost certainly some stuff in here I'm embarassed about.**

 This is the source code for [my daily doodle diary][site].
 Every day I draw what's happened and how I'm feeling.
 This is public to both encourage me, and let far-away friends know what's happening.